Do you know how to do a mini-audit on your email list? This is an important way to fine-tune your emailing marketing within your business.

 Ideally, everyone on your list is what’s called opt-in subscribers, which means they all signed up to receive your emails.
-Your mini-audit should focus on reaching your target audience, encouraging them to subscribe and then keeping them interested so they will stick around.
+Your email audit should focus on reaching your target audience, encouraging them to subscribe, and then keeping them interested so they will stick around.

-When doing a mini-audit on your email list, answer the following questions:
+When doing an audit on your email list, answer the following questions:

 Examine each one of these questions carefully as you conduct the mini-audit on your email list to look for problem areas.
-It will help you stay focused so you can see where improvements are needed.
-During your audit, record any problems you find so you can search for solutions and create a plan to improve the way you reach out to potential customers.
-As a result, you’ll attract more quality subscribers with a real interest in what you have to offer and your email list will continue to grow.
+This keeps you focused so you can see where improvements are needed.
+During your audit, record any problems you find so you can search for solutions.
+Then you can create a plan to improve the way you reach out to potential customers.
+As a result, you’ll attract more quality subscribers with a real interest in what you have to offer.
+Then your email list will continue to grow.